Wlad1slav/wayforpay-ts-integration/README.md

 After creating the store, go to its settings.
 There, find the `Merchant details` card, where you will see `Merchant login` and `Merchant secret key`.
 These details need to be specified in the Wayforpay class options or added to the `.env` file in the root directory of your project.

 - `DOMAIN` — the domain of your Wayforpay store
-- `CURRENCY` — the currency used in your store
 - `MERCHANT_LOGIN` — the merchant login from the store settings
 - `MERCHANT_SECRET_KEY` — the merchant secret key from the store settings